How Browsers Render HTML

 In this section, we learned how modern browsers render HTML by first parsing a stream of characters into HTML tokens and building the DOM tree using those tokens.
 The DOM tree is then converted into the render tree, which goes through a layout process, before finally being painted on a screen.

-We also learned that manipulating the DOM tree is quite slow.
-This led to the development of the virtual DOM that has enabled the Elm runtime to significantly speed up the rendering process.
+We also learned that manipulating the DOM tree directly is quite slow.
+This led to the development of virtual DOM which enabled the Elm runtime to significantly speed up the rendering process.
 The virtual DOM has also enabled us to write modular view code using pure Elm functions that are easy to test and maintain in the long run.